-Personalised Support - all students at School of Coding AEP Limited have a tutor
+Personalised Support - all students at School of Coding AEP Limited have a tutor who guides them, sets them bespoke targets and supports them in making social and academic progress.

 Anti-bullying Policy

 Aim

 The aim of this policy is to provide a working document giving clear guidance to staff, parents/ carers and students on strategies to prevent, reduce and respond to bullying, as well as how to work with the victims and perpetrators.